-The configuration files contain many sections and options.
+The configuration files contain many sections and options (detailed in the section that follow this one).
 The Array Services command ascheck performs a basic sanity check of all configuration files in the array.

 After making a change, you can test an individual configuration file for correct syntax by executing arrayd as a command with the -c and -f options.
 For example, suppose you have just added a new command definition to /usr/lib/array/arrayd.local.
 You can check its syntax with the following command: